microsoft/MixedRealityToolkit-Unity/Documentation/Input/InputEvents.md

 # Input events

 The list below outlines all available input event interfaces to be implemented by a custom MonoBehavior component.
-These interfaces will be called by the MRTK Input System to handle custom app logic based on user input interactions.
+These interfaces will be called by the MRTK input system to handle custom app logic based on user input interactions.
 [Pointer input events](pointers.md#pointer-event-interfaces) are handled slightly differently than the standard input event types below.

 | Handler | Events | Description |
 | --- | :-----: | --- |